 The chemical structures for RNA and DNA are shown below as well as the structures for the A form of RNA and the B-form of DNA.

 RNA contains ribose rather than 2’-deoxyribose in its backbone.
 The ribose has a hydroxyl group at the 2’-position.
 Furthermore, RNA contains the nucleic acid uracil in place of thymine and is usually found as a single polynucleotide chain.
 While RNA is typically single stranded, RNA chains can frequently fold back on themselves to form base-paired segments between short stretches of complementary sequences.
 The presence of 2’-hydroxyls in the RNA backbone favors a structure that resembles the A-form structure of DNA.
 The flexible five-membered furanose ring in nucleotides exists in equilibrium of two conformations of the N- and the S-type.
-A closer look at the two forms is shown as follows.

 A bridged nucleic acid (BNA) is a molecule that can contain a five-membered or six-membered bridged structure.
 Ideally the bridge is synthetically incorporated at the 2’, 4’-position of the ribose to afford a 2’, 4’-BNA monomer.
 The monomers can be incorporated into the oligonucleotide polymer structure using standard phosphoamidite chemistry.
 The goal for the synthesis and use of BNAs is to generate oligonucleotides with (i) equal or higher binding affinity against an RNA complement with excellent single-mismatch discriminating power, (ii) much better RNA selective binding, (iii) stronger and more sequence selective triplex-forming characters, and (iv) with a pronounced higher nuclease resistance, even higher than Sp-phosphorthioate analogues, than regular DNA or RNA oligonucleotides.